tx-agent-kit

 Entities are the core data structures of your domain.
 They are defined as TypeScript interfaces with the Record suffix:

-// packages/core/src/domains/tasks/domain/task.ts
+// packages/core/src/domains/organization/domain/organization.ts

-export interface TaskRecord {
+export interface OrganizationRecord {

 readonly id: string

-readonly workspaceId: string
+readonly name: string

-readonly description: string | null
+readonly billingEmail: string | null

 readonly createdAt: Date